digitalcytometry/ecotyper/README.md

 ## **Tutorial 2:** Recovery of Cell States and Ecotypes in User-Provided scRNA-seq Data

-EcoTyper comes pre-loaded with the resources necessary for the reference-guided recovery of cell states and ecotypes previously defined in carcinoma and respectively lymphoma, in user-provided scRNA-seq data.
+EcoTyper comes pre-loaded with the resources necessary for the reference-guided recovery of cell states and ecotypes previously defined in carcinoma and lymphoma, in user-provided scRNA-seq data.

 In this tutorial, we illustrate how EcoTyper can be used to recover the cell states and ecotypes, that we defined across **carcinomas** and in **diffuse large B cell lymphoma** (DLBCL), in a downsampled version of a [scRNA-seq dataset](https://www.nature.com/articles/s41588-020-0636-z) from colorectal cancer specimens, and a downsampled version of a scRNA-seq dataset from lymphoma specimens, respectively.